roycclu/2do/README.md

-There are two parts to this application: the \n client (React Native Application) and the \n server (GraphQL server)
+There are two parts to this application: the client (React Native Application) and the server (GraphQL server)

 # Apollo Server